psi-4ward/news4ward/README.md

 ------------

 ### Attention
+**DO NOT** use the Contao Repository, it holds very old versions of news4ward and its componentes!
+Use the [Contao Compoers](https://contao.org/de/extension-list/view/composer.html) to install news4ward with all dependencies.

 Make a Backup of your Installation!
 If you use news4ward without GlobalContentelements contao deletes all your contentelements!

 ### Required extenion
-First install these extensions via repository
+First install these extensions:
 * [tagsWidget](https://github.com/psi-4ward/tagsWidget)
 * [MultiColumnWizard](https://contao.org/de/extension-list/view/MultiColumnWizard.de.html)